grscheller/scheller-linux-archive/notes/wisdom.md

   * Rich Hickey
 * Simplicity is a choice.
 We have a culture of complexity.
 Avoid tools, languages, constructs, etc. that generate complex outputs.
 Simple != easy.
 Look for complexity and avoid it.
 Reliability tools: testing, refactoring, and type systems are good but secondary.
 They do not enforce simplicity.
 They are just a safety net.
   * Rich Hickey
+* An object oriented programmer is someone who cannot define the word "function" without using the word "method" to do so.